Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Phase I: Finding Direction

-We control the $l$th component of $\xt - \txt$ with the help of $l$th leave-one-out sequence.
-The leave-one-out sequences have two important properties.
-First, because they are defined without only one row/column, they are extremely close to $\xt$, and at $t = 1$, $\vnorm{\xt - \xtl}$ is about $\frac{1}{\sqrt{np}} \frac{1}{\sqrt{n}}$.
-Second, the $l$th component of the $l$th leave-one-out sequence evolves similar to that of $\txt$, and it is easy to analyze.
+\Paragraph{Proof of \cref{eq:xt-txt lm I}} We control the $l$th component of $\xt - \txt$ using the $l$th leave-one-out sequence.
+Leave-one-out sequences have two important properties.
+First, because they are defined without only one row/column, they are extremely close to $\xt$, and at $t = 1$, $\vnorm{\xt - \xtl}$ is about $\frac{1}{\sqrt{np}} \frac{\beta_0}{\sqrt{n}}$.
+Second, the $l$th component of the $l$th leave-one-out sequence evolves similarly to that of $\txt$ and is easy to analyze.
 With these two properties, we bound the $l$th component of $\xt - \txt$ as